|George Gordon, Lord Byron (1788-1824).

 In April 1823 the London Greek Committee contacted Byron with a view to acting as its agent in helping the Greeks with their War of Independence from the Ottomans, which Byron immediately accepted.
 Arriving in Greece, he used £4000 (about £200,000 in modern terms) of his own funds to enable part of the Greek fleet to relieve Missolonghi, which was in a state of blockade, then sailed for Missolonghi himself in December, joining enthusiastically in the plans to attack the Turkish held fort at Lepanto.
 But in February he had a fit and on April 19, 1824 he died.
 His body was embalmed.
 The heart was removed and buried in Missolonghi, and his remains were then sent to England, and buried near Newstead Abbey, having been refused burial in Westminster Abbey.

-At yovisto you may enjoy the two part video lecture by Tim McGee talking about Lord Byron and English Romanticism in general.
+At yovisto academic video search you may enjoy the two part video lecture by Tim McGee talking about Lord Byron and English Romanticism in general.

 - Ada Lovelace – The World’s Very First Programmer, SciHi Blog, November 27, 2012.